 - Buttermilk- Combine the buttermilk and vanilla together before adding it into the batter.
 This is when the cake batter will thin and look like regular cake batter consistency.

-- Buttermilk substitute- You can substitute ¾ cup regular cow milk with ¾ TBSP of lemon juice.
+- Buttermilk substitute- You can substitute ¾ cup regular cow milk with ¾ tablespoon of lemon juice.
 Let it sit for 10 minutes before using.

 - Scrape the bowl- Once the buttermilk is added, make sure to scrape the bow and mix again.